 If you want to take in as many of Scotland’s gin-based delights as possible, the Wine and Spirit Trade Association has mapped out the Scottish Gin Trail.
 Stretching from Edinburgh to Caithness, the trail takes in all of Scotland’s best gin distilleries and bars.

 Only got time for a flying visit?
 Gin Journey organises regular events in Edinburgh, during which you can enjoy chauffeur-driven transport between the city’s premier gin-themed hot-spots.

-In fact, Spain is the second largest gin market in the world.
-This is largely due to the huge popularity of ‘Gin-Tonic’, gin and tonic served in a balloon glass with plenty of ice and garnish.
+In fact, Spain is the second largest gin market in the world, getting through 3.2 million cases of gin per year, with 75% of this made within the country.
+This is largely due to the huge popularity of ‘Gin-Tonic’: gin and tonic served in a balloon glass with plenty of ice and garnish.
 A trip to Spain is a great choice if you’re trying to decide where to travel to if you love gin.

 You can enjoy gin in any Spanish city, but if you have to choose one head for Barcelona.
 You’ll find a vibrant gin bar scene to rival any in the world, including the Old Fashioned Gin Tonic & Cocktail Bar, Bobby Gin, and Xixbar to name a few.
 Head just out of the city to the fishing village of Vilanova and you can pay a visit to the Gin Mare distillery, where the Ribot family has been producing Spain’s most famous home-grown gin since the 1940s.